innobead/huber/README.md

 # Getting Started

 ## Prerequisites
 For Linux/MacOS users, please install necessary dependent libraries to make sure huber work as expected.
-Please run `make set-dev` or `hack/setup-dev.sh` to setup the environment or use any appropriate OS package manager to install the dependencies.
+Just run `make set-dev` or `hack/setup-dev.sh` to setup the environment or use any appropriate OS package manager to install the dependencies.

-### Linux
+### Linux (usually installed already)
 ```console
 # Ubuntu
 ❯ apt install libssl-dev libarchive-dev